Anti-rival good

-“Anti-rival good” is a neologism suggested by Steven Weber.
-According to his definition, it is the opposite of a rival good.
-The more people share an anti-rival good, the more utility each person receives.
+An anti-rival good is one where the more people share it, the more utility each person receives.
+It is the opposite of a rival good.
 Examples include software and other information goods created through the process of commons-based peer production.
+The term was coined by economist Steven Weber.

 An anti-rival good meets the test of a public good because it is non-excludable (freely available to all) and non-rival (consumption by one person does not reduce the amount available for others).
 However, it has the additional quality of being created by private individuals for common benefit without being motivated by pure altruism, because the individual contributor also receives benefits from the contributions of others.

 Free open-source software

 Lawrence Lessig described free and open-source software as anti-rivalrous: "It's not just that code is non-rival; it's that code in particular, and (at least some) knowledge in general, is, as Weber calls it, 'anti-rival'.
 I am not only not harmed when you share an anti-rival good: I benefit."